GoogleCloudPlatform/developer-journey-app/infra/README.md

     --project=$PROJECT_ID
 ```

-# Example CICD pipeline
+# Provision a CI/CD pipeline

-This repository includes an example CI/CD pipeline that uses Cloud Build and Cloud Deploy to continuously intergrate
+This repository includes an example CI/CD pipeline that uses [Cloud Build] and [Cloud Deploy] to continuously intergrate
 changes to the application code into new builds of your application and automatically deploy those builds to to Cloud
 Run.
 The following steps are required to set this pipeline up: